adityaramesh/neo/README.md

   ** Contact:   _@adityaramesh.com
 -->

+# Introduction

+`neo` is a C++ framework for high-performance, pipelined IO.
+It's geared towards streaming data to and from various binary and text-based file formats.
+The library is structured into the following three independent modules whose interaction is coordinated by the high-level programmer interface.

+  - The low-level IO interface.
+The purpose of this interface is threefold:
+    1. To provide a uniform interface to access the platform-specific system calls used for IO.
+    2. To automatically apply the IO optimizations suggested by the results of [this benchmark][io_benchmark], and allow the user to manually tune these options.
+    3. To implement clean and robust error-checking using modern programming idioms.
+  - The serialization and deserialization interface.
+This interface provides efficient, stateless functions for various file formats to deserialize objects from and serialize objects to byte buffers.
+  - The flow graph interface.
+This interface has the following purposes:
+    1. To allow the programmer to compose flow graphs to describe the interaction between producer-consumer agents.
+    2. To coordinate the communication of data between agents in the flow graph.
+    3. To schedule the execution of the agents to make good use of available system resources.

 # Future Ideas

 - Use the DSA file format to implement boosting for data sets that cannot fit in